Should We Adopt Green Supply Chain Management in the Construction Industry?

 • 32% of the total landfill waste comes from construction and demolition projects

-• 13% of materials delivered to construction sites are not used and binned, generating carbon dioxide and other greenhouse gases.
+• 13% of materials delivered to construction sites are unused and binned, generating carbon dioxide and other greenhouse gases.

 Sourcing materials irresponsibly could damage the environment and biodiversity.